ulflor/wavepacket/doc/tutorials/schroedinger_cat.md

 We consider a simple free particle as a coherent or incoherent sum of two Gaussians.
 This shows the main features without too much detracting physics.

+## General setup

+We start with a few convenience imports and shortcuts

 ```{code-cell}
 import math